Pylons/pyramid/docs/narr/sessions.rst

 There is currently no way to define an alternate name for this header without performing CSRF checking manually.

+In addition to token based CSRF checks, the automatic CSRF checking will also check the referrer of the request to ensure that it matches one of the trusted origins.
+By default the only trusted origin is the current host, however additional origins may be configured by setting ``pyramid.csrf_trusted_origins`` to a list of domain names (and ports if they are non standard).
+If a host in the list of domains starts with a ``.`` then that will allow all subdomains as well as the domain without the ``.``.

 If CSRF checks fail then a :class:`pyramid.exceptions.BadCSRFToken` exception will be raised.
 This exception may be caught and handled by an :term:`exception view` but, by default, will result in a ``400 Bad Request``